DavidTelenko/markdowned/Movies/Lists/Series.md

-This is the list of series i'm watching, seen and wanna watch, also with thoughts about it and future.
+This is the list of series i'm watching, seen and wanna watch, with thoughts about it and future.

 # In process